 Category (context): @home Time Required: less than 10 minutes Status: Less than "done" and not "deferred" Owner: Me (only needed if you are in a multi-user environment) You can create a Smart List that includes criteria such as Project "Due Date is next week".

 You can create as many Smart List as you want and you can create them on the fly.

-For example if your optimal attention span is 30 minutes, then create Smart Lists for each context with time required less than 31 minutes.
-30 minutes is just an example, you can have as many time required variations as you like.
+For example, if your optimal attention span is 30 minutes, then create Smart Lists for each context with the time required less than 31 minutes.
+30 minutes is just an example, you can have as many time-required variations as you like.